PHI-base/canto-docs/docs/genotypes.md

 ![](images/wt_strain_picker.png "")

 Selecting a host strain has the intent of describing an interaction between the wild-type host (of the specified strain) with some mutant pathogen.
 It is not necessary to select the strain for a mutant genotype, because this strain information is always embedded in the mutant genotype itself.

+#### Creating control metagenotypes

+Before annotating a metagenotype with a pathogen-host interaction phenotype (or gene-for-gene phenotype), you should first create a _control metagenotype_, which contains the control genotypes for the pathogen and the host.
+The control genotypes will usually, but not always, contain wild-type alleles of the genes of interest.

+After the control metagenotype is created, you should create another metagenotype that describes mutant alleles within either the pathogen genotype, host genotype, or both genotypes simultaneously (the experimental metagenotype can be linked to the control metagenotype by way of an annotation extension, which is described in [Curating phenotypes](phipo_annotation#annotation_extensions)).

+Please note there may be cases where it is not possible to create a control metagenotype: for example, where an empty vector (without a pathogen gene) is infiltrated into a plant leaf as a control experiment.

 ### Managing metagenotypes